-If you take several pink active tablets at once, you may feel sick or vomit or may bleedfrom the vagina.
+If you take several yellow active tablets at once, you may feel sick or vomit or may bleed from the vagina.
 Even girls who have not yet started to menstruate but have accidentally taken this medicine may experience such bleeding.